SOFTSUSY: a program for calculating supersymmetric spectra: Running SOFTSUSY

 The fractional numerical precision on masses and couplings output by \SOFTSUSY~is better than \code{TOLERANCE}, which sets the accuracy of the whole calculation.
 The iteration of each physical SUSY particle mass is required to converge to a fractional accuracy smaller than \code{TOLERANCE}.
 Sub-iterations are required to converge to a better accuracy than $10^{-2}\times$\code{TOLERANCE} for $s_W$ and $10^{-4}\times$\code{TOLERANCE} for $\mu$.
 The accuracy of the Runge-Kutta RGE changes from iteration to iteration but is proportional to the value of \code{TOLERANCE}.
 Values between $10^{-2}$ and $10^{-6}$ are common, lower values mean that \SOFTSUSY~takes significantly longer to perform the calculation.

-The next parameter \code{MIXING} determines what $M_Z$ boundary condition will be used for the quark Yukawa matrix parameters. \code{MIXING}=-1.0 sets all Yukawa couplings to zero at $M_Z$ except for the third-family ones (dominant third-family approximation). \code{MIXING}=0.0 sets the quark mixings to zero but includes the first two family's diagonal terms. \code{MIXING}=1.0,2.0 sets all the mixing at $M_Z$ to be in the up-quark or down-quark sector respectively, as in eq.~(\ref{ckm}).
+The next parameter \code{MIXING} determines what $M_Z$ boundary condition will be used for the quark Yukawa matrix parameters. \code{MIXING}=0.0 sets the quark mixings to zero but includes the first two family's diagonal terms. \code{MIXING}=1.0,2.0 sets all the mixing at $M_Z$ to be in the up-quark or down-quark sector respectively, as in eq.~(\ref{ckm}).

 Setting \code{PRINTOUT} to a non-zero value gives additional information on each successive iteration.
 If \code{PRINTOUT}$>$0, a warning flag is produced when the overall iteration finishes.
 The predicted values of $M_Z^{pole}$ and $\tan \beta(M_S)$ after iteration convergence are also output\footnote{Note that the input value of $\tan \beta$ is the value at $M_Z$.}.
 The level of convergence, $\mu(M_S)$, $m_3^2(M_S)$ and $M_Z$ are output with each iteration, as well as a flag if the object becomes non-perturbative. \code{PRINTOUT}$>$1 produces output on the fine-tuning calculation.
 The predicted values of $M_Z^{pole}$ and $\tan \beta(M_S)$ are output with each variation in the initial inputs.
 A warning flag is produced when a negative-mass squared scalar is present. \code{PRINTOUT}$>$2 prints output on the sub-iterations that determine $\mu(M_S)$ and $s_W(M_S)$, and flags the nature of any tachyons encountered.
 Values \code{PRINTOUT}$>$0 are only required if additional diagnostics are required for debugging purposes.